 Girona, España was initially discovered in 79 BC.
 It used to be a small Iberian settlement but later attracted the Romans.
 Eventually, the Romans built a citadel in this city and named it ‘Gerunda.’
 The city was under many rulerships, from the Visigoths and Muslims in 714 to Franks under Charlemagne in 785.
 The city was also recaptured by Louis of Aquitaine in 797.
 Girona City had a prosperous Jewish quarter until the expulsion of Jews in 1492.
 During the 17th–18th-century wars between Spain and France, Girona took active participation and was besieged by both parties on multiple occasions.

 In Girona, the climate is called the transitional Mediterranean.
-The Girona, Spain weather consists of relatively mild and rainy winter and hot and sunny summers.
+The Girona, Spain weather consists of relatively mild and rainy winters and hot and sunny summers.
 The coldest month in Girona is January, with an average temperature of 7°C (45°F).
-Meanwhile, July to August is the warmest months, wherein the temperature averages 23.5°C (74°F).
+Meanwhile, July and August are the warmest months, wherein the temperature averages 23.5°C (74°F).

 On the other hand, summer runs from June to August.
 This season is the driest and sunniest.
 However, there may still be instances of thunderstorms coming from the Pyrenees.
 Atlantic disturbances may also cause rain, especially in June and the second half of August.
 The temperature can reach 40°C (104°F) during very hot periods.